Federal Signal Modulator: United States

-Michigan

-The Modulators in Monroe County, Michigan are known for their pre-test voice announcements.
-There is a unique "rainbow" Modulator located in Monroe County as well.

-Minnesota

-The Modulators in Olmsted County, Minnesota are known for their pre-test and post-test voice announcements, and also for only being located in parks.

-Eden Prairie, Minnesota has a uniquely mounted Modulator 5020 on top of a parking garage which has a custom attack tone that cannot be found on other Modulators.
-This Modulator has never done a voice announcement, which is one of the primary reasons that some cities invest in them.

-Missouri

-The Modulators in Branson, Missouri sometimes use live voice with their Whelen counterparts.

-New Jersey

-Manasquan, New Jersey has a system of MOD-3012s and 6024s.
+Manasquan, New Jersey has a system of MOD3012s and MOD6024s.
 They are similar to the Chicago siren system because they use the rare signal, alternate wail, but after, it includes a voice message that says “THIS IS A HURRICANE WARNING!
 TUNE YOUR AM RADIO TO 1620.” the message repeats at least a few times and then plays the signal.

-Little Silver, New Jersey has a system of two Modulator 2008s and one 3012.
-They were installed in 1999 and are unique because they play off a custom air horn recording rather than the standard UV/MCP files even though Little Silver never had an actual horn system prior to the Modulators.
+Little Silver, New Jersey has a system of two MOD2008s and one MOD3012.
+They were installed in 1999 and are unique because they play off a custom air horn recording rather than the standard UV/MCP files, to mimic the Diaphone system installed at the firehouse prior to installation of the Modulators.
 These sirens replaced a Federal Signal SD-10 and a Model 2.
 These sirens are used for calls, funerals, Santa escorts, flooding, curfews, blackouts, and natural disasters such as hurricanes and tornadoes.
 However as of 2025, they have been updated to a new shorter tone due to most likely a blown sound file in the longer original tone from 1999.

-Point Pleasant Beach, New Jersey has a Modulator 3012 that plays off a Gamewell Diaphone recording in addition to a custom attack tone used primarily for calls even though Point Pleasant Beach never had a Gamewell Diaphone.
+Point Pleasant Beach, New Jersey has a MOD3012 that plays off a Gamewell Diaphone recording in addition to a custom attack tone used primarily for calls even though Point Pleasant Beach never had a Gamewell Diaphone.
 However, the 3012 got replaced with a 3012b in January 2024 so it is unclear if it still has that tone.